antoinecarme/UnicodeFontLists/README.md

 For each font, we give the font full name, the foundry name, the family name, the format (truetype etc), the (truetype / opentype) file name and the set of languages that the font claims to support.

-The lists were generated automatically using the excellent fontconfig and Pango tools with a snall python script.
+The lists were generated automatically using the excellent fontconfig and Pango tools with a small python script.
 The source was run on a Debian linux machine.